flyteorg/flyte/rsts/index.rst

 At `Lyft <https://eng.lyft.com/introducing-flyte-cloud-native-machine-learning-and-data-processing-platform-fb2bb3046a59>`__, Flyte has served production model training and data processing for over four years, becoming the de-facto platform for the Pricing, Locations, ETA, Mapping teams, Growth, Autonomous and other teams.

-For the most current list of Flyte's deployments, please click `here <https://github.com/flyteorg/flyte#%EF%B8%8F-current-deployments>`_.
+For the most current list of Flyte's deployments, click `here <https://github.com/flyteorg/flyte#%EF%B8%8F-current-deployments>`_.

 Next Steps
 ----------